 Migrating Databases to SQL Database by SQL Database Migration Wizard

-The SQL Database Migration Wizard walks you through the selection of your SQL objects, creates SQL scripts suitable for SQL Database, and allows you to migrate data between on-premise SQL Server 2005 or 2008 and SQL Database servers, as well as between two or more SQL Databases in the same or different data centers.
-For more information, see Windows Azure SQL Database Migration Wizard on Codeplex.
+The SQL Database Migration Wizard walks you through the selection of your SQL objects, creates SQL scripts suitable for Azure SQL Database, and allows you to migrate data between on-premise SQL Server 2005 or 2008 and Azure SQL Database servers, as well as between two or more Azure SQL Databases in the same or different data centers.
+For more information, see Azure SQL Database Migration Wizard on Codeplex.

 |The SQL Database Migration Wizard tool is built by the community and not supported.|

 The bcp Utility

 The bcp utility can be used to import large numbers of new rows into SQL Server tables or to export data out of tables into data files.
 For more information, see bcp Utility in SQL Server Books Online.